 Generalized centrifuge traders cannot have all these facilities in-house because of their broad scope of supply.
 Therefore, it is not uncommon to see the centrifuge seller, the remanufacturer, the controls builder, and the system integrator being separate, independent companies or individuals.
 The expertise and knowledge are lost if there isn’t single entity ownership or diverged focus.

 The advantage of this process is the potential time savings from leveraged independent resources.
-However, in the case of post-sales issues or technical support, there is no single point of contact or knowledgeable source for support.
+However, there is no single point of contact or knowledgeable source for support in the case of post-sales issues or technical support.

-Under these circumstances, there is no corporate memory to implement the ”lessons-learned” into future centrifuge systems.
+There is no corporate memory to implement the ”lessons-learned” into future centrifuge systems under these circumstances.
 These learnings relate to inter-component issues, such as specific control features modified based on certain centrifuge features particular to the application.

 Finally, the system build location becomes critical if there are imported subsystems involved.
-The origin of the system is crucial due to the difference between North American and European/Asian engineering standards.
+The system's origin is crucial due to the difference between North American and European/Asian engineering standards.

 For example, control panel components, motors, fasteners, and other components adhere to different standards depending on the locations.
 These differences can be a significant issue during service when users cannot find a simple fastener or electrical component anywhere in the local market.